 Can AdWords PPC help in organic rankings?

 I don’t think so.
 There is no apparent correlation between organic rankings and paid rankings.
-Both of them function on different terrains.
+They function on different terrain.
 The organic search results come from the index database, while PPC’s sponsored links are based on your bid and total investment.

 According to a report by MarketLive, the conversion rate of traffic to paid ads is actually 35%.
 This is way higher than organic traffic.

 With paid ads, you can target more keywords and easily test different campaigns.
 More importantly, you can strengthen your brand identity when your paid ad appears above the search rankings.

 Aaron Bradley explained that paid search can help define and refine the keywords that you target organically, through accurate data.
 After all, it’s much easier to measure the ROI of a paid search link than that of a free organic listing.